-Completion was effective from 29 March 2021 and the maximum purchase price of \$30.1 million, which includes inventory, and plant and equipment, was settled through the payment of \$21.0 million in cash, the issue of \$4.4 million in ordinary shares of Big River Industries Ltd, with the balance payable upon achieving agreed EBITDA targets over a three year period.
+On 1 November 2021, the completion of the United Building Products acquisition occurred, with a maximum consideration price of \$10.7m including inventory, and plant and equipment, and was settled through the payment of \$7.5 million in cash, the issue of \$2.1 million in ordinary shares of Big River Industries Ltd, with the balance payable upon achieving agreed EBITDA targets over a two year period.
+The acquisition contributed \$15.5 million to revenue and \$1.1 million to net profit after tax of the Group for the year ended 30 June 2022.